zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 clickhouse-client --ask-password -q "GRANT CREATE TABLE, DROP TABLE, SELECT, INSERT, ALTER UPDATE ON zonemaster.* TO zonemaster;"
 ```

-Update the `/etc/zonemaster/backend_config.ini` file with database name, username
+Update the `backend_config.ini` file with the correct databse engine, database
-and password if non-default values are used.
+name, username and password if non-default values are used.
+The file location
+differs based on the used OS:

+* Rocky Linux: `/etc/zonemaster/backend_config.ini`
+* Debian/Ubuntu: `/etc/zonemaster/backend_config.ini`
+* FreeBSD: `/usr/local/etc/zonemaster/backend_config.ini`

+> **Note:** See the [backend configuration] documentation for details.

 Now go back to "[Database configuration](#43-database-configuration-debianubuntu)"
 to create the database tables and then continue with the steps after that.

-### 9.3.
-Clickhouse (FreeBSD)

-There is no specific installation instructions for FreeBSD yet.
-In most parts
-the instructions for Debian/Ubuntu can be followed.

 ## 10. Cleaning up the database